/

 The Right Payment Gateway Matters

-Compliance with Payment Card Industry Data Security Standard (PCI DSS) is non-negotiable.
-A reliable payment gateway provider adheres to these stringent standards, giving you peace of mind that your eCommerce operations meet the industry's best practices.
+Compliance with the Payment Card Industry Data Security Standard is non-negotiable.
+A reliable gateway provider adheres to these standards, giving you peace of mind that your operations meet industry best practices.

 Order Verification Process

-When running an online store, ensuring that every order is legitimate is paramount to protect your business from potential fraud.
-The order verification process acts as your first line of defense, and getting it right is crucial.
-With these foolproof checks in place, you can confidently fulfill orders while keeping fraudsters at bay.
+The order verification process is your first line of defense.
+With these checks in place, you can fulfill orders confidently while keeping fraudsters at bay.

 1. Manual Review Procedures

-• Look for suspicious billing and shipping addresses, unusually large orders, or rush delivery requests.
+• Look for suspicious billing/shipping addresses, unusually large orders, or rush delivery requests.

 2. Velocity Checks